Manage your crypto trading risks with a plan

-Risk management is also a tool for accelerating your learning and trading development.
+Trading starts before the trade is put on.
+It starts with some thinking and planning.
+Risk management transforms into a tool for accelerating your learning and trading development.

 So how do you do this without a lot of experience?

-Start with some important questions.
+Start with a few simple questions.

-Risk management starts with a personal question
+Your Bitcoin buy starts with a personal question

 This seems like an easy one.
-You want to make money right?
+You want to make money, right?
 Or become wealthy or something like that.
 Now go a layer deeper.

 Perhaps you think it will help you understand crypto by participating.
 It could also be a vote against the system, a protest.
 Maybe you are simply looking for some excitement.

 Don’t skip this step.

-Ok, so you know why you are getting involved, what’s next?
+Ok, so you know why you are getting involved.
+What’s next?

-What are you going to trade?
-Are you going to trade it because you heard about it from a friend, or on social media?
+Are you going to trade it because you heard about it from a friend or on social media?
 Or maybe you read some articles and want to get involved.

 Write this reason down.
 It will come in handy later.

-Now what price are you thinking about entering the trade, and how will you determine what that entry point will be?
+Now, what price are you thinking about entering the trade, and how will you determine what that entry point will be?

-Will you be entering your position all at once or will you scale lower or higher?
+Will you be entering your position all at once, or will you scale lower or higher?

-Will you enter a bid with a limit price or will you buy the offer?
-Either way, consider using a “limit” order especially in markets like these.
+Will you enter a bid with a limit price, or will you buy the offer?
+Either way, consider using a “limit” order, especially in markets like these.
 That means an order with a specified price as opposed to a “market” order.

 What time period will you enter the order?
-Will you try to take advantage of illiquid conditions during specific time periods with “stink” bids and offers (that are off the bid-ask spread) or will you enter during periods with higher liquidity and market activity?
+Will you try to take advantage of illiquid conditions during specific time periods with “stink” bids and offers (that are off the bid-ask spread), or will you enter during periods with higher liquidity and market activity?

-How do you figure this out?
 Technical analysis is a pretty good tool to help you make your decision.
 Then there are market stats and volume metrics from different time zones around the world.

-Once you figure this out, write down the strategy for your entry point, the time and the reason.
+Once you figure this out, write down the strategy for your entry point, the time, and the reason.

-How much pain will you accept?
+If Bitcoin drops, how much pain will you accept?

 Next, you should be deciding where your tap out point is.